-Students are allowed to set up additional wireless networks on their iPads.
+Students are allowed to set up additional wireless networks on their Chromebooks.
 This will be necessary to use web based services outside of the school setting.
-Printing at home will require a wireless printer, proper settings on the iPad, an eprint compatible printer and possibly an additional app or software on your home computer/printer.
+Printing at home will require a wireless printer, proper settings on the Chromebook, an eprint compatible printer and possibly an additional software on your home computer/printer.